 This tradition doesn’t use just any cheese (could you imagine coffee with cheddar?), it calls for a very specific type, Leipäjuusto, a salty and sweet cheese with a fresh aroma.
 The cheese is served in large wedges, and you cut off a small piece with a spoon and dip it in your coffee.

-The strong and bitter flavors of the coffee actually work well with the salty, sweet cheese, and make for a delicious and interesting treat unlike any other.
+The strong and bitter flavors of the coffee actually work well with the salty, sweet cheese, and make for a delicious and interesting treat for a true Coffee Geek unlike any other.

 Tea or Coffee….Or Both (Yuanyang)